-3.15.1.5 Step 4: Identify Impact-Causing Activities of the Reasonable Alternatives
+3.15.2.5 Step 4: Identify Impact-Causing Activities of the Refined Recommended Preferred Alternative

 Step 4 identifies the impact-causing activities of the proposed project so that they may be compared with the goals and trends identified in Step 2 and the notable features identified in Step 3 to assess whether a potential for indirect effects exists (Step 5).
 Impact causing activities include all of the activities involved in the project from clearing to maintenance of vegetation once the project is finished.
 Generally, the proposed project involves road widening, inclusion of collector-distributor roads, reconstruction of interchanges, and addition of overpasses, which requires general types of project impact-causing activities like earthwork (clearing, excavation, and filling), landscaping, erosion control, remediation, changes in travel patterns, and changes in access.
 Direct effects that may result from the proposed project may potentially trigger indirect effects through encroachment and alteration of the environment farther in distance or time.
-Both reasonable alternative footprints are spatially similar and are within the general footprint of the existing transportation infrastructure; therefore, impact-causing activities are the same for both reasonable alternatives.
-Impact-causing activities for the reasonable alternatives are summarized in Table 3.15-1 and will be evaluated to identify the potential indirect effects from activities that need to be analyzed in the next step (Section 3.15.1.6).
+The Refined RPA footprint is spatially similar and is within the general footprint of the existing transportation infrastructure.
+Impact-causing activities for the Refined RPA are summarized in Table 3.15-1 and will be evaluated to identify the potential indirect effects from activities that need to be analyzed in the next step (Section 3.15.2.6).